Code-Institute-Submissions/ABRSM_piano_studio/README.md

 The piano nav bar had a bug that was very difficult to fix. basically the whitespace to the right of it was clickable and would't click back to the home page.
 I managed to fix this by making the home button position relative even though I didn't move it.

 There was also a lot of whitespace left over on the right hand side of the website.
 I dealt with this by hiding the over flow.
-It made positioning other elements at lower screen widths very tedious and difficult but it was worth the effort as the site is very responsive now.
+It made positioning other elemgiraffeacademy@gmail.coments at lower screen widths very tedious and difficult but it was worth the effort as the site is very responsive now.

 The site was tested on Google Chrome - Mozilla Firefox - Safari - Opera - All without issue.